tilezen/tilequeue/README.md

 There are 3 operations:

 * Writing to the queue
-* Reading from the queue
+* Reading from the queue and processing tiles
 * Seeding the queue

 ### Writing to the queue